Flower in Fountain

 and its Greek equivalent hagios.
 The Interpreter's dictionary

-vol 2, p.
+of the Bible, vol 2, p.
 617, summarizes what most authorities

 say about qodesh and hagios"...the